Raw vs Cooked Foods and Enzymes

 Consequences for Nutrition When Cooking Destroys Enzymes

-The elimination of enzymes through cooking doesn't just affect digestion; it also impacts nutrition intake significantly.
-The body must work harder to produce more digestive enzymes when consuming processed foods instead unprocessed ones.
-As such eating raw fruits and vegetables could offer higher enzymatic content aiding better nutrient absorption.
+Eliminating enzymes through cooking doesn't just affect digestion; it also significantly impacts nutrition intake.
+The body must work harder to produce more digestive enzymes when consuming processed foods instead of unprocessed ones.

 Additional Strain Placed On Body's Organs Due To Lack Of Dietary Enzymes